hasura/graphql-engine/docs/graphql/core/getting-started/index.rst

   - Recommended as it's **the fastest way** to try Hasura GraphQL engine out.
   - Comes with **extra features for reliability and security** and a managed metadata database.

-- :ref:`Using Docker <docker_simple>` - Set up Hasura GraphQL engine with a PG metadata database using Docker Compose.

-  - Recommended if you want to **run Hasura locally**.
-  - Recommended if your database cannot be exposed to Hasura Cloud.
+Hasura is open-source and can also be downloaded locally. :ref:`Set up Hasura GraphQL engine using Docker Compose <docker_simple>`.
+This is recommended if you want to **run Hasura locally** or if your database cannot be exposed to Hasura Cloud.

 ..
 TODO: add link to detailed deployment guides post 2.0 content update